-When I started this blog I had the same problem as everyone else.
+When I started this blog I had the same problem at the beginning as everyone else.
 How do I make Google and Bing like search engines find my blog and rank it so that it is visible?
-Of course, I was looking to rank my blog in other search engines as well but Google is always a priority thing for me.
+Of course, I was looking to rank my blog in other search engines as well but Google and Bing are always a priority thing for me.

 I have read thousands of posts about SEO and I did get exhausted.
 I am not putting much work on SEO anymore.
 Pro-bloggers probably think it is stupid to ignore SEO efforts, but most of my posts go out without any kind of SEO check (some kind of natural vibe or already doing things according to SEO rules).

 After studying SEO advice from some experts I made a plan and decided to try.
 My plan was to create a list of other productivity blogs.
 Why?

-I did notice that there was not really a list that would be up to date and I believe the list would be a good resource, interesting, and has the good capabilities to be ranked high in Google.
+I did notice that there was not really a list that would be up to date and I believe the list would be a good resource, interesting, and has the good capabilities to be ranked high in Google and Bing.

 Some experts say that link lists are not good for SEO.
 They claim Google would consider them as spam.
 Others say that it does not matter.
 Google will just take the first 60 links and ignore the rest.
 I have no facts, but it works for me.

-My page was quickly raising towards the first page in Google, but in the beginning, it was “dancing” a lot.
-I am sure if I would build links or when links build-up, it will be ranked even higher and even stronger.
+My page was quickly raising towards the first page in Google and Bing, but in the beginning, it was “dancing” a lot.
+I am sure if I would build links or when links build up, it will be ranked even higher and even stronger.